Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The proofs of theorems

 \item [Step 3] In this step, we consider four cases of $r$.

-If $r\leq a-1$ and $r$ even, we increase the weight of each peak with relative height one by one.
-Then the parity of the $n_r$ peaks become even as well as the other peaks do not change and the major index of the lattice path increase $n_r$.
+If $r\leq a-1$ and $r$ is even, we increase the weight of each peak with relative height one by one.
+Then the parity of the $n_r$ peaks become even as well as the other peaks do not change and the major index of the lattice path increases $n_r$.

 If $r\leq a-1$ and $r$ odd, we do nothing.